Unity-Technologies/com.unity.multiplayer.docs/docs/advanced-topics/serialization/inetworkserializable-bitserializer.md

         serializer.Serialize(ref StructA);
     }
 }
 ```

-If we were to serialize `MyStructA` alone, it would serialize `Position`and `Rotation`into the stream via BitSerializer.
+If we were to serialize `MyStructA` alone, it would serialize `Position` and `Rotation` into the stream using `BitSerializer`.

-However, if we were to serialize `MyStructB`, it would serialize `SomeNumber` and `SomeText` into the stream, then serialize `StructA `by calling `MyStructA`'s `void NetworkSerialize(BitSerializer)` method which serializes `Position` and `Rotation` into the same stream.
+However, if we were to serialize `MyStructB`, it would serialize `SomeNumber` and `SomeText` into the stream, then serialize `StructA` by calling `MyStructA`'s `void NetworkSerialize(BitSerializer)` method, which serializes `Position` and `Rotation` into the same stream.

 :::note
- Technically, there is no hard-limit on how many `INetworkSerializable` fields you can serialize down the tree hierachy but in practice, there are some memory and bandwidth boundaries to be considered.
+Technically, there is no hard-limit on how many `INetworkSerializable` fields you can serialize down the tree hierachy.
+In practice, consider memory and bandwidth boundaries for best performance.
 :::

 :::tip
-You can conditionally serialize in recursive nested serialization scenario and make use of both features!
+You can conditionally serialize in recursive nested serialization scenario and make use of both features.
 :::